 This past week marked the tenth anniversary of the passing of my brother Josh.
 Over the last ten years I’ve come to understand a few things a little better.

 Many people cope in many different ways with death; my way seems to have been in the privacy of my own thoughts.
+I have friends, however, that cope with death by keeping busy and not letting their minds think about something that can be so deeply upsetting.
+When you come to think about it, this is the complete opposite of me.
+A good friend of mine lost her mother not that long ago, but because her mother had decided to look into burial insurance for seniors, all the costs associated with the funeral had already been taken care of.
+As you can imagine, this took a lot of strain off her when it came to the planning of the service, guaranteeing full control over what she wanted.
+This allowed her to take her mind off the fact that her mother was no longer with us.
+As you already know, I took a completely different route.
 In dealing with death, I had to face the fact that my brother was never coming back.
 This took some time, but, in accepting this fact, I was able to move on in my life; not without my brother, but with him as close to my heart as ever, in my everyday thoughts, and in the great memories that we shared together.

 He was a man that unashamedly loved God.
 It came through in his life.
 It most especially came through in his music.
 He loved his family and his friends with an unquestionable loyalty.
 He had amazing character and courage.
 Going through the darkest and most difficult times, he never complained.
 He felt the effects of his cancer for more than a month before he even mentioned them to anyone.